webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 But as anything, we also learned that we have to improve the system to make it more stable.
 Since the last year was mostly focussing on the content than the infrastructure, things at some spots were left behind and made the system in a need for a good maintenance.

-This is why [http://blog.webplatform.org/2013/08/hi-my-name-s-renoir-ill-be-your-devops-for-the-web-platform/ I have been hired]: To make the system stable, and maintain it.
-Therefore, this document is my first steup to document and describe the state of the system and what is to come.
+This is why [http://blog.webplatform.org/2013/08/hi-my-name-s-renoir-ill-be-your-devops-for-the-web-platform/ ''Renoir'' has been hired]: To make the system stable, and maintain it.

+This document will describe in depth the usage, statistics of the current infrastructure and what is to come about it.

 == 1.
 Executive Summary ==